rohit0718/tp/docs/UserGuide.md

 * `edit lesson 2 c/CS2103T n/Weekly Tutorial d/Monday s/1000 e/1100 l/https://www.latlmes.com/breaking/click-this-link-for-exam-link-1` : Edits the second lesson of the CS2103T module.
 #### Deleting a lesson: `delete lesson`
 Deletes a lesson from the ModBook
-Format: `delete lesson INDEX c/CODE`
+Format: `delete lesson`
 * Deletes the lesson at the specified INDEX.
 * The index refers to the index number shown in the displayed module detail list.
 * The index must be a positive integer 1, 2, 3, …​

 Examples:
-* `delete lesson 2 c/CS2103T`: deletes the 2nd lesson of the CS2130T module.
+* `delete lesson 2`: deletes the 2nd lesson of the currently showing module.

 ### Exams
 #### Adding an exam: `add exam`